Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Conclusion

-While the computational time for training the networks exceeded that of explicit methods by many orders of magnitude, parallel computing capabilities and pretrained networks, such as generative pretrained models, can be leveraged to reduce this time.
-Future research will focus in utilizing advanced network architectures and types, such as echo state networks and generative pretrained models, for constrained systems.
-The study will also explore chaotic dynamics and further investigate the potential significance of equation-driven machine learning in systems with singular Lagrangians
+While the computational time for training the networks exceeded that of explicit methods by many orders of magnitude, the HDNN approach was superior in terms of conserving the energy and the Dirac constraints and also yielded accurate solutions even in cases where the standard numerical methods failed entirely, as shown in section \ref{subsec_4.3}.
+Moreover, the efficiency of neural network algorithms can be significantly improved through parallel computing and the use of pre-trained networks, such as generative pretrained models, which can help reduce training time.
+Future research will focus on utilizing alternative and advanced network architectures and types, such as echo state networks and generative pre-trained models, for constrained systems.
+Another possibility, related to GPT-PINNs, is the one-shot transfer learning of PINNs introduced in \cite{Desai2022}.
+In this method, linear combinations of PINNs, which are pre-trained on families of differential equations, can be re-used to solve new differential equations.
+The optimal linear weights required to satisfy an unseen instance of a differential equation can be computed in a single optimization step.
+We aspire that these enhancements will enable us} to explore also chaotic dynamics and further investigate the potential significance of equation-driven machine learning in systems with singular Lagrangians.